Jamaica Center–Parsons/Archer station: Station layout

 The Jamaica Center–Parsons/Archer station contains two levels, each with two tracks and an island platform.
 The E train serves the upper level (IND) at all times.
 The J and Z trains serve the lower level (BMT); the former operates all times and the latter operates during rush hours in the peak direction.
+The station is the eastern terminus of all service; the next stop to the west is Sutphin Boulevard–Archer Avenue–JFK Airport.
 Like the other stations on the Archer Avenue Line, Jamaica Center–Parsons/Archer is fully ADA-accessible.
 Both platforms are 600 ft in length, standard for a full-length B Division train; however, since BMT Eastern Division trains are only 480 ft long, there are fences at both of the unused ends of the lower-level platforms to prevent passengers from falling onto the tracks.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges throughout the lengths of both platforms.

 As with other stations constructed as part of the Program for Action, the Jamaica Center–Parsons/Archer station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 This station has ten escalators and two elevators.

 This station has tan brick walls and red brick floor on both levels.
 The coved trapezoidal ceilings are suspended and have metal slats.